mui/material-ui/docs/src/pages/components/masonry/masonry.md

 ## Image masonry

 This example demonstrates the use of `Masonry` for images. `Masonry` orders its children by row.
-If you would like to order images by column, you can use `<ImageList variant="masonry" />`.
-More details on this component can be found in [Masonry Image List](/components/image-list/#masonry-image-list).
+If you'd like to order images by column, check out [ImageList](/components/image-list/#masonry-image-list).

 {{"demo": "pages/components/masonry/ImageMasonry.js", "bg": true}}